scala-steward/akka-persistence-spanner/CONTRIBUTING.md

 5. The commit messages must properly describe the changes, see [further below](#creating-commits-and-writing-commit-messages).
 6. Do not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
 Contributors get the credit they deserve in the release notes.

-If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
+If these requirements are not met then the code should **not** be merged into `main`, or even reviewed - regardless of how good or important it is.
 No exceptions.

 ## Documentation